-Delight your taste buds with the umami, sweet, and spicy flavors in this Pressure Cooker Korean Chicken Thighs recipe.
+Korean chicken thighs made in an Instant Pot come out tender, juicy, and delicious in just a few minutes!
+Delight your taste buds with the umami, sweet, and spicy flavors in this Pressure Cooker recipe for Korean Chicken Thighs.
 It’s quick and easy enough for a weeknight, and exotic enough to steal the show at your next dinner party!

 Hi there!
 I’m Tamara from Beyond Mere Sustenance.
 I’m excited to share “healthy recipes with global flair” that I have created for the pressure cooker with Pressure Cooking Today readers!
 Thank you, Barbara, for the opportunity!